Terme Taurine: History

 Terme Taurine remained in use until the mid 6th century, and Pope Gregory the Great writes of them in 593.
-The wars between the Goths and Byzantine Empire resulted in them being looted.
+The wars between the Goths and Byzantine Empire led to them being looted.
 Much of the marble walling of the baths was stripped off, and the baths fell into disuse.
-In 1770 the Papal States began to excavate parts of the site and built an Italian-style garden nearby, which can still be seen.
+In 1770, the Papal States began to excavate parts of the site and built an Italian-style garden nearby, which can still be seen.

-The baths reopened to the public in 2020 after a brief period of restoration.
+The baths reopened to the public in 2020 after being restored.
 Local notables have proposed Terme Taurine be nominated as a UNESCO world heritage site.

 Notable visitors

-Commodus upon finding his bathwater lukewarm while visiting Terme Taurine ordered the stoker to be thrown into the furnace although a sheep skin was secretly substituted to replicate the burnt smell.
+Commodus upon finding his bathwater tepid while visiting Terme Taurine ordered the stoker to be thrown into the furnace although a sheep skin was secretly substituted to replicate the burnt smell.
 Roman Poet Rutilius Claudius Namatianus visited the baths in 416 and described them in his travelogue.